 While crosswalk laws are specific laws enacted to protect pedestrians, other general traffic laws are in place to protect all people on the road.
 It follows that a driver who fails to stop at a stop sign, who speeds, or who texts while driving may be at fault in a pedestrian accident.
 An Indiana, PA pedestrian accident lawyer could help to provide more information about traffic laws and how they may establish a driver’s negligence.

-How to Collect Damages Following an Accident
+How Can Someone Collect Damages Following an Accident?

 After the claim is open, a plaintiff must build a legal case against the at-fault driver.
 Building an effective case may involve obtaining a police report, providing pictures of the scene of the accident, and providing medical evidence of the injuries.
 In short, a plaintiff must provide information to the insurance company as evidence that the defendant driver was at fault.